eezstreet/SWATEliteForce/README.md

 - Fixed SEF bug: CS gas turning black in some situations
 - Fixed SEF bug: Officers not spawning with any equipment in the Training mission
 - Fixed SEF bug: Briefcase on Mt.
 Threshold Research Center sometimes falling through the floor
+- Fixed SEF bug: Adam Moretti (Meat Barn enemy) appears as "Simon Gowan" in the subtitles
 - Fixed TSS bug: Night vision goggles alerting AIs.
 The idle hum sound effect can alert AIs from around corners etc
 - Fixed TSS bug: Explosion effects (from gas cans, nitrogen cans etc) not alerting AIs
 - Fixed TSS bug: Office workers on Department of Agriculture having broken morale levels (special thanks to sandman332 for this fix)